HadrienGardeur/web-speech-recommended-voices/README.md

 ### Chrome OS

-* Chrome OS comes with three sets of voices: Chrome voices (XX languages), Android voices and eSpeak voices
+* Chrome OS comes with three sets of voices: Chrome voices (7 languages), Android voices (50+ languages) and eSpeak voices
 * Most Android voices offer offline and online variants and they're on par quality-wise with what Apple offers in terms of downloadable voices.
 * These Android voices have some of the worst names on any platform/browser, making them hardly usable without the kind of re-labeling offered by this project.
 * Chrome voices are one step below Android voices, but they offer a decent selection for the most common languages.
-* eSpeak voices should be avoided at all cost but they're unfortunately the only option available for some languages.
+* eSpeak voices should be avoided at all cost due to their extremely low quality and have been skipped entirely while documenting recommended voices for this project.

 ### Edge

-* On desktop, Edge provides the best selection of high quality voices with over 250 pre-loaded voices for a wide range of languages/regions.
+* On desktop, Edge provides the best selection of high quality voices with over 250 preloaded voices for a wide range of languages/regions.
 * All of these so-called "natural" voices rely on Machine Learning (ML) and therefore require online access to use them.
 * A small number of those voices are also multilingual and seem to be able to detect the language of a sentence and adapt accordingly.
 Unfortunately, this doesn't work as well when there's a language switch in the middle of a sentence.
 * On macOS at least, there's a weird bug where Edge only displays 18 natural voices initially, but this extends to 250+ once Web Speech API has been used to output an utterance.